-- o "FOR" Proposal No. 1, the election of each of the seven nominees named herein to serve on our Board of Directors; and - o "FOR" Proposal No. 2, the ratification of the appointment of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2018.
+- o "FOR" Proposal No. 1, the election of each of the six nominees named herein to serve on our Board of Directors; and - "FOR" Proposal No. 2, the ratification of the appointment of Cherry Bekaert LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019.